Jose Garcia Player Props: Reds vs. Pirates

-Jose Garcia -- hitting .267 with two doubles, a home run, five walks and seven RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Pittsburgh Pirates, with Roansy Contreras on the mound, on April 20 at 6:35 PM ET.
+On Friday, Jose Garcia (.273 batting average in his past 10 games, with two doubles, a home run, five walks and seven RBI) and the Cincinnati Reds play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 6:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Rays.

 Jose Garcia Game Info & Props vs. the Pirates